anonymousException/renpy-translator/README.md

 (Google translation is more friendly to the special symbols but may still remain few errors)

 At last you need to modify the remained **few** error lines manually

+Besides if you meet errors in openai , try to disable the option Multi-Translate and re-translate (it's more stable but slower)